 Training and research

 Agricultural Colleges offer short training courses on making compost.
 An example is Madzivhandila College, which can be contacted at 015 962 7200/7/8.
-Contact details for all Agricultural Colleges can be found in the “Agricultural education and training” chapter.
+Contact details for all Agricultural Colleges can be found on the “Agricultural education and training” page.

 ARC-Agricultural Engineering (AE)

-- Find details of ARC publications under the last heading of this chapter.
+Find details of ARC publications under the last heading of this page.
 Technical enquiries can be directed to Petrus Britz.